Skip to main content

 Pass the Open-Book Exam

 Take and pass the open-book Oregon notary exam (true/false and multiple choice).
-Based directly on Oregon Notary Public Guide and training materials.
-You'll receive a Notary Education Certificate/ID Number to use on your application.
+Based directly on Oregon Notary Public Guide.
+You'll receive a Notary Education Certificate/ID Number.

 4